 An HMO is a type of health plan that often has lower monthly premiums and out-of-pocket costs, like copayments and deductibles.
 HMOs only cover health care services given by a certain group of doctors and hospitals, called a provider network.
 Not all HMO plans are the same.
 Some HMOs may have a smaller provider network and lower monthly premiums than other HMOs.

 Things to Know About HMOs

 - See your primary care physician (PCP) first.
 Your PCP directs your health care.

 - Get a referral.
-Before you visit a specialist, get a referal from your PCP.
+Before you visit a specialist, get a referral from your PCP.
 Be sure the specialist is in your network.
 You do not need a referral from your PCP to see your in-network OB/Gyn.

 - Stay in network.
-If you visit a doctor or a hospital that is not in your network, you will be respnsible for the full cost of your care, in most cases.
+If you visit a doctor or a hospital that is not in your network, you will be responsible for the full cost of your care, in most cases.
 Check Provider Finder® to make sure your doctors, specialists and hospitals are in your plan's network.

 - In an emergency — when your injury or illness is serious or life-threatening go to the nearest emergency room.
 You don't need a referral.

 - Know where to go.
 Before you go for care, make sure you know how your plan works, what’s covered and where to go.
 It may save you time and money.
 Learn More